Saturday Night Grease: Plot

 However at the disco, mixed dancing is forbidden.
-Tim is arrested for touching a girl when attempting to dance with her like a gentleman (Because he's more used to social dancing).
+Tim is arrested for touching a girl when he got carried away in attempting to dance with her like a gentleman (Because he's more used to social dancing).
 Bill sets up his own disco, called "Disco Billius", which is so exclusive that even celebrities are denied entry due to Bill's ridiculous rules.
 Graeme visits Bill to seek help to bail Tim out of prison.
 But Bill is more interested in organising his gimmick and the idea of a mixed dancing competition to be televised by the BBC, which will provide prize money of £5,000.
 Graeme surmises that no one will be willing to perform mixed dancing in front of the cameras, so Bill's competition will be declared null and void and the prize money will therefore go to him as organiser.
 Graeme bails Tim out of prison 'on account', and they enter the 'Panorama Disco Dancing Championships' hosted by Robin Yad (a spoof of Robin Day or obviously truly him in disguise).
 With Graeme dressed as Newton-John's Sandy Olsson and Tim as Travolta's Danny Zuko from Grease, they perform You're The One That I Want.
 At the end of their winning performance, Bill removes Graeme's Sandy wig, revealing him to be a man.
 Bill tries to claim the money by default, while Tim delivers an impassioned speech in defense of mixed dancing, which prompts all present to dance together to the Tennessee Waltz.
 The police intervene to stop the mixed dancing and then give chase to the three Goodies.
 Ensuing chase sequences spoof the Hustle, West Side Story, the Village People's In the Navy, The Wizard of Oz, an Indian rain dance, Singin' in the Rain and the Hawaiian hula, culminating a choreographed brawl that spoofs the orchestrated ultra-violence of A Clockwork Orange.